-Dental floss is a wonderful tool that you should use once a day to prevent infections from building up inside of your teeth.
+- Dental floss is a wonderful tool that you should use once a day to prevent infections from building up inside of your teeth.
 You carefully pull the floss between each set of teeth and clean the food particles from between all of them.
 Rinsing after flossing can help to get rid of any remaining particles that may have tried to stick around inside of your mouth.

-Many people don’t realize how powerful a tall glass of water truly is.
+- Many people don’t realize how powerful a tall glass of water truly is.
 Keeping yourself hydrated with enough water can boost your immune system, and that will help you fight infections naturally.
 The recommended daily intake of water is eight 8-oz glasses of water per day.
 Try to go out of your way to make sure that you do ingest that much water.

 Rinse Throughout the Day

-Rinsing is another thing you can do to prevent infection.
+- Rinsing is another thing you can do to prevent infection.
 You have a few choices of rinse items that you can use.
 Water is an excellent rinse that you can use to cleanse your mouth as many times as you see fit.
 You may also use a saltwater mix to rinse with at least once a day.

 Cut Down on Sugars

-Your diet can have a huge impact on your overall health, including the growth of bacteria in your mouth.
+- Your diet can have a huge impact on your overall health, including the growth of bacteria in your mouth.
 You can reduce that greatly by eating and drinking items that have high levels of antioxidants in them.
 Examples of such foods are cranberries, blueberries, olives, red beans, pinto beans, strawberries, and plums.

-The final tip has to do with brushing, flossing and rinsing.
-You should always take the time to go through the whole process of brushing, flossing and rinsing before you go to bed.
+- The final tip has to do with brushing, flossing, and rinsing.
+You should always take the time to go through the whole process of brushing, flossing, and rinsing before you go to bed.
 Don’t allow the foods and drinks that you’ve taken in to settle on your teeth overnight.
 That’s how infection and decay start to take over.

-Now you know the answer to “Why is infection control important?” and you know some of the steps for preventing it.
+Now you know the answer to “Why is dental infection control important?” and you know some of the steps for preventing it.
 Contact Dr. Engel at Kinder Smiles to start your child with a provider that truly cares about his or her teeth.
-The specialist team in our office have a special knack for helping children to exhibit healthy dental hygiene habits.
+The specialist team in our office has a special knack for helping children to exhibit healthy dental hygiene habits.
 The facility provides a vast assortment of services that can help to keep a kid’s teeth stay in amazing condition.
 Schedule an appointment to see why we do what we do.

 KinderSmiles Pediatric Dentistry and Orthodontics